 Patients may remain in the hospital for a few days after surgery.
 Before being released, patients may be visited by occupational or physical therapists who will demonstrate how to safely get in and out of bed and around the house.
 At home, post-operative recovery occurs gradually.
-No bending, lifting, or twisting for 4 to 6 weeks.
+No bending, lifting, or twisting 12 weeks.
 Some patients may be instructed to wear a brace or collar.
 Incisions will be covered with gauze, which will need to be changed every day or two.
 Showering may resume immediately, taking care to keep the covered incision dry.
 Driving may resume 2 to 6 weeks after surgery, depending on comfort and mobility.
 Light-duty work and exercise may resume 6 weeks after surgery.
 Activity can increase as pain subsides and mobility improves.
-Post-surgical follow-up may be scheduled approximately 14 days after surgery to evaluate recovery.
+Post-surgical follow-up may be scheduled approximately 10 days after surgery to evaluate recovery.
 The office will give you personalized instructions for your recovery.

 Vertebral Corpectomy Risks